0xluminous/awesome-saito/README.md

 * [How to Build a Blockchain that Will Never Collapse](https://www.youtube.com/watch?v=agppUdX9YvI) explains Saito's automatic transaction rebroadcasting in the simplest way possible
 * [Poker and the Golden Ticket Lottery](https://www.youtube.com/watch?v=Vim0qeiSVHo) the golden ticket lottery explained with poker
 * [Openness not Decentralization ](https://www.youtube.com/watch?v=C81D6B9sgH8) openness + self-sufficiency are what matter in blockchain
+* [Saito Crypto Explained (A Piece of the Web3 Puzzle)](https://www.youtube.com/watch?v=US4um2nuxfw) Saito is the next wave of open infrastructure for web3

 ## Articles
 * [Saito Whitepaper](https://saito.io/saito-whitepaper.pdf) Saito fixes the collective action problems that impede scaling in proof-of-work and proof-of stake blockchains